News

 18 November 2024

-In recent years, a wave of legislative measures has been introduced worldwide to promote responsible sourcing.
-With these measures, the European Union and other global entities have underscored the importance of human rights, living wages, health, safety and fair working conditions throughout the supply chain.
+In recent years, a wave of legislative measures have been introduced globally to promote responsible sourcing.
+With these measures, the European Union and other entities have underscored the importance of human rights, living wages, health, safety and fair working conditions throughout the supply chain.

 The new legislative landscape